Skip to main content

 In trout water, stealth and patience are as paramount as accuracy.
 A fly fisher who steps in the water without thought may have spooked a dozen fish; an opening cast of 30-feet in any riverine setting may scare off dozens of fish.

-However, in some saltwater situations with intermittent cover in front of you, casts to the closest structure first is prudent, then further after testing more immediate possibilities.
+However, in some saltwater situations with intermittent cover in front of you, casting to the closest structure first is prudent, followed by casting further after testing more immediate possibilities.

-In some freshwater situations, actively rising trout 40-feet away, or more might call for an initial cast to reach the commotion.
+In some freshwater situations, actively rising trout 40-feet away or more might require an initial cast to reach the commotion.

 Skip